Mousehole: Local government

 Mousehole was part of the ancient parish of Paul, and from 1866 part of the civil parish of Paul.
 In 1894 Mousehole became part of Paul Urban District.
 The urban district was abolished in 1934 and Mousehole was absorbed into the municipal borough of Penzance.
 Penzance Municipal Borough was itself abolished in 1974 under the Local Government Act 1972, and Mousehole became part of the new Penwith District.
 The former borough was unparished until 1980.
 The unparished area was formed into a civil parish in 1980, and the new Penzance parish council elected to call itself a town council.
 Penwith District was abolished in 2009, and Mousehole now falls under the unitary Cornwall Council.

 Sport

-There is a football team based nearby named Mousehole A.F.C., currently playing in the Premier Division of the Western Football League.
+There is a football team based nearby named Mousehole A.F.C., currently playing in the Southern League Division One South.

 Notable residents

 Penwith is believed to be the last part of Cornwall where the Cornish language was spoken as the community language.
 Dolly Pentreath, popularly known as the last recorded speaker of Cornish, is often reported as being from Mousehole and as having a memorial in the village.
 In fact, she was from Paul (the parish of Paul historically included Mousehole).

 A year after Dolly Pentreath died in 1777, Daines Barrington received a letter, written in Cornish and accompanied by an English translation, from a fisherman in Mousehole named William Bodinar stating that he knew of five people who could speak Cornish in that village alone.
 Barrington also speaks of a John Nancarrow from Marazion who was a native speaker and survived into the 1790s.

 John Keigwin (1641–1716), a scholar in the Cornish language, William Carvosso (1750–1834), the Methodist, and Joseph Trewavas VC CGM (14 December 1835 – 20 July 1905) were also born in Mousehole.

 Admiral of the fleet Sir Caspar John GCB (1903–1984) lived in Mousehole in retirement.
 The artist Jack Pender (1918–1998) was born in Mousehole and spent most of his career there.
 English writer and illustrator Michelle Cartlidge lives in Mousehole.

 The potter Jack Doherty lives in Mousehole where he has his studio.